What’s better than a cookie? A whole-wheat chewy chocolate chip cookie, of course! This cookie will become the star of any lunch box.

 - 2 cups (12 ounces) semisweet chocolate chips

-- Pour the melted butter in the mixer’s bowl.
-Add the sugar and brown sugar.
+- Pour the melted butter into a mixer’s bowl.
+Add the granulated sugar and brown sugar.
 Cream the butter and sugars on medium speed.
-Add the eggs, 2 tablespoons milk and vanilla extract and mix until well combined.
+Add the eggs, milk, and vanilla extract, and mix until well combined.
 Slowly incorporate the flour mixture until thoroughly combined.
 Stir in the chocolate chips.
 Chill the dough.

-- When ready to bake, heat oven to 375F.
+- When ready to bake, preheat the oven to 375F, and line baking sheets with parchment paper.

-- Scoop chilled dough onto parchment-lined baking sheets.
+- Scoop the chilled dough onto the baking sheets.

-- Bake for 10-14 minutes or until golden brown, checking the cookies after 7 minutes.
-Rotate the baking sheet for even browning -this depends on your oven.
-Cool completely and store in an airtight container.
+- Bake for 10 to 14 minutes or until golden brown, checking the cookies after 7 minutes.
+Rotate the baking sheet for even browning.
+Cool completely, and store in an airtight container.